eBay

 • Attempt to contact the seller first

-• You must wait at least 10 days to begin the claim process
+• You must wait at least ten days to begin the claim process

 • Consider also filing a credit card dispute after 30 days